How to Raise for DePIN in 2026 When VCs Got More Selective

 Cold email (if no warm intro available):

 "[One sentence on why you're reaching out to them specifically].
 We're building [project name], a [sub-vertical] DePIN that [one-liner].
 We can share: (1) unit economics per node, (2) demand pipeline, (3) sustainable tokenomics.
+Here's our deck link: [your docsend link].
 Would you be open to a 15-min fit check?"

 and finally: